microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/associatedteaminfo.md

 ---
 title: "associatedTeamInfo resource type"
-description: "A associatedTeamInfo represents a team that is associated with a user."
+description: "Represents a team that is associated with a user."
 author: "devjha-ms"
 ms.localizationpriority: high
 ms.prod: "microsoft-teams"